|

 Monroe, Elvis Presley, John F. Kennedy.

-know that all my "going on and on," regarding the difference between an
+– I know that all my "going on and on," regarding the difference between

-"archetype" and an "archetypal image," sounds very nit picky – and the
+an "archetype" and an "archetypal image," sounds very nit picky – and

-truth is that it won't mean a hill of beans to the average person on the
+the truth is that it won't mean a hill of beans to the average person

-nit picky differentiating becomes muy importante.
-And it's always better
+this nit picky differentiating becomes muy importante.
+And it's always

 Astrology?

-all this to the study of astrology – the planets are "archetypal images."
+As for applying all this to the study of astrology – the planets are

-theory I adhere to is that the "external planets" in our universe (for
+particular theory I adhere to is that the "external planets" in our

-some unknown, mysterious reason) correspond to and reflect (act as containers
+universe (for some unknown, mysterious reason) correspond to and reflect

-to) the archetypal energies of the "internal planets" that reside within
+(act as containers to) the archetypal energies of the "internal planets"

 "Understand